wendihexi/EE344_final_project/literature_review.md

 ## 1. Problem Setting

-Our project focuses on **forecasting NVIDIA (NVDA) daily closing prices**.
+Our project focuses on forecasting **NVIDIA (NVDA) daily closing prices**.
 Equity time series are:

 - noisy and highly volatile,
 - nonstationary (regime shifts, bubbles, crashes),
-- affected by broader market conditions (market indices, volatility, news).
+- affected by broader market conditions (indices, volatility, news).

-Because of this, NVDA is a good testbed for comparing:
+Because of this, NVDA is a useful testbed for comparing:

-- **Simple statistical baselines** (naïve/persistence),
+- **simple statistical baselines** (naïve / persistence),
-- **Additive forecasting models** (Prophet),
+- **additive forecasting models** (Prophet),
-- **Deep sequence models** (LSTMs).
+- and, in our initial version, **deep sequence models** (LSTMs).

-Both versions of our code use **daily NVDA data from Yahoo Finance** (`yfinance`) and treat forecasting as a supervised time-series problem.
+Both versions of our code use **daily NVDA data from Yahoo Finance** (via `yfinance`) and treat forecasting as a supervised time-series problem.

 ---

 ## 2. Classical Forecasting Background and Baselines

-Classical methods such as **ARIMA, exponential smoothing, and state-space models** are the backbone of time-series forecasting.
-Hyndman & Athanasopoulos emphasize three key ideas:​:contentReference[oaicite:0]{index=0}
+Classical methods such as ARIMA, exponential smoothing, and state-space models form the backbone of time-series forecasting (Hyndman & Athanasopoulos, 2018).
+Three ideas from this literature guide our project:

 1. Always compare new models against **simple baselines**, especially:
-   - **Naïve / random-walk**: \(\hat{y}_{t+1} = y_t\),
+   - the **naïve / random-walk** predictor \(\hat{y}_{t+1} = y_t\),
-   - **Mean forecast** over the training window.
+   - and simple mean forecasts.
-2. Explicitly separate **trend**, **seasonality**, and **residuals**.
+2. Explicitly consider **trend**, **seasonality**, and **residuals** rather than treating the series as a black box.
-3. Evaluate on **future hold-out data** (not shuffled) with metrics like MAE, RMSE, and \(R^2\).
+3. Evaluate on **future hold-out data** (not shuffled) using metrics like MAE, RMSE, and \(R^2\).

-In **v1**, we followed this advice by building a **naïve persistence model** and using it as a strong benchmark against Prophet and the LSTM.
-The results in v1 show that for short horizons on NVDA, the naïve model already achieves a very high \(R^2\) (~0.95), which matches the literature’s warning that financial series are often close to random walks.

-In **v2**, we kept the same spirit: Prophet variants are always evaluated against a simple baseline (naïve and a straightforward “baseline Prophet” without extra tricks).
+In **Version 1 (v1)**, we followed this advice by building a naïve persistence model and using it as a strong benchmark against Prophet and the LSTM.
+For short horizons on NVDA, the naïve model achieves a very high \(R^2\), which aligns with the common result that financial series often resemble random walks.
+In **Version 2 (v2)**, we keep the same philosophy: every Prophet variant is evaluated against the naïve baseline and a straightforward “baseline Prophet” model.

 ---

 ## 3. Prophet: Additive, Interpretable Models

-**Prophet** (Facebook/Meta) is a decomposable time-series model with:
+**Prophet** (Taylor & Letham, 2018) is a decomposable time-series model with:

-- non-linear trend with changepoints,
+- non-linear trends with changepoints,
-- multiple seasonal components (weekly, yearly, etc.),
+- multiple seasonal components (e.g., weekly, yearly),
-- holiday / event effects,
+- holiday or event effects,
-- optional extra regressors.:contentReference[oaicite:1]{index=1}
+- and optional extra regressors.

-Taylor & Letham describe Prophet as a practical tool for **“forecasting at scale”**: it provides a modular regression model where analysts can tune trend, seasonality, and holiday components without being deep time-series experts.:contentReference[oaicite:2]{index=2}
+It is designed as a practical tool for “forecasting at scale,” where analysts can tune trend, seasonality, and holiday components without deep time-series expertise.
+The model structure is:

+\[
+y(t) = g(t) + s(t) + h(t) + \sum_j \beta_j x_j(t) + \varepsilon_t,
+\]

+where \(g(t)\) is the trend, \(s(t)\) seasonal effects, \(h(t)\) holiday or event effects, and \(x_j(t)\) are user-defined regressors.

 In our project:

-- **v1**:
-  - Used Prophet on NVDA close price.
-  - Experimented with **US holidays** and custom **NVDA “AI event” holidays** (GTC and other major AI-related announcements).
+- **v1** uses Prophet on NVDA close price, experiments with US holidays and custom “AI event” dates (e.g., GTC keynotes), and extends holiday effects over multi-day windows.
-  - Extended holiday effects via `lower_window` and `upper_window` to model multi-day impacts.
-- **v2**:
-  - Reorganized Prophet usage into a **clean pipeline**:
+- **v2** reorganizes Prophet into a cleaner pipeline:
-    - Baseline Prophet on price,
+  - baseline Prophet on raw price,
-    - Prophet on **log price with flexible trend**,
+  - Prophet on **log price** with a more flexible trend,
-    - Prophet with **explicit seasonality**,
+  - Prophet with explicit weekly/yearly seasonality,
-    - **Rolling Prophet** (one-step-ahead) with and without **exogenous regressors**:
-      - SPY (market index),
+  - and **rolling Prophet** (one-step-ahead) with and without exogenous regressors such as SPY (market index), NVDA volume, and VIX (volatility index).
-      - NVDA trading volume,
-      - VIX (volatility index).

-This aligns with Prophet’s design: incorporate domain knowledge via holidays / regressors and allow trends to adapt to structural changes.:contentReference[oaicite:3]{index=3}
+These choices follow Prophet’s intended use: incorporate domain knowledge through holidays and regressors, and allow the trend to adapt to structural changes like the AI boom.

 ---

-## 4. Deep Learning for Stock Prediction: LSTMs
+## 4. Deep Learning for Stock Prediction: LSTMs (v1)

-**Long Short-Term Memory (LSTM)** networks are widely used for sequence modeling.
-They can capture non-linear temporal dependencies and have been applied to stock prediction with success:

-- Fischer & Krauss use LSTMs to predict directional movements of S&P 500 constituents and show that LSTMs can outperform memory-free models like random forests, standard dense nets, and logistic regression on daily returns.:contentReference[oaicite:4]{index=4}
-- Subsequent work and surveys report strong performance of LSTMs and related architectures on various stock markets and indices.:contentReference[oaicite:5]{index=5}
+Long Short-Term Memory (LSTM) networks are widely used for sequence modeling and have been applied to stock prediction.
+Fischer and Krauss (2018), for example, show that LSTMs can outperform memory-free models such as random forests and logistic regression when predicting directional movements of S&P 500 constituents.
+Other studies and surveys report strong performance of LSTMs and related architectures on diverse financial markets.

-In **v1**, we implemented a **pure LSTM pipeline**:
+In **v1**, we implemented a pure LSTM pipeline:

-- Scale NVDA close prices with MinMaxScaler,
+- scale NVDA close prices with MinMaxScaler,
-- Create sliding-window sequences (e.g., 60 days → next-day price),
+- create sliding-window sequences (e.g., 60 days → next-day price),
-- Train a two-layer LSTM with 50 units per layer for 50 epochs,
+- train a two-layer LSTM,
-- Evaluate on a held-out test split.
+- and evaluate on a held-out test split.

-The LSTM achieved:

-- **RMSE ≈ 3.33**
-- **MAE ≈ 1.96**
-- **R² ≈ 0.9964**

-on the (scaled back) test set, indicating an extremely tight fit to the test data.

-The literature warns that such high in-sample or single-split performance on financial data can reflect **overfitting** or evaluation choices (e.g., lack of rolling evaluation, using overlapping windows, or not testing on truly “future” periods).
-Our results are consistent with LSTMs’ ability to fit complex patterns, but they need cautious interpretation.
+The LSTM achieved an \(R^2\) close to 1 on that split, indicating an extremely tight fit.
+The literature, however, warns that very high performance on a single split for financial data can reflect **overfitting** or optimistic evaluation (e.g., overlapping windows, limited test periods).
+This guided our later decision in v2 to focus more on Prophet, baselines, and evaluation protocol rather than deep models.

 ---

 ## 5. Hybrid and Successor Models (NeuralProphet)

-Recent work proposes **NeuralProphet**, a hybrid framework that combines Prophet-style additive components with neural auto-regression and covariate modules in PyTorch.:contentReference[oaicite:6]{index=6}
+More recent work proposes **NeuralProphet**, a hybrid framework that combines Prophet-style additive components with neural autoregression and covariate modules implemented in PyTorch (Triebe et al., 2021).
+It keeps Prophet’s interpretable decomposition (trend/seasonality/holidays) but adds:

-Key points from NeuralProphet:

-- Retains Prophet’s **trend/seasonality/holiday** decomposition.
+- local context through autoregressive terms,
-- Adds **local context** via autoregressive and neural components.
+- and flexible non-linear components via neural networks.
-- Aims to bridge the gap between **interpretable additive models** and **flexible deep learning**.

-We did not implement NeuralProphet in either version, but it strongly motivates our design:
+We did not implement NeuralProphet in either version, but it motivates our design:

-- **v1** explores a *deep* model (LSTM) separately from Prophet.
+- **v1** explores a deep model (LSTM) separately from Prophet.
-- **v2** focuses on making **Prophet as strong and well-engineered as possible**, using:
+- **v2** focuses on making **Prophet as strong and well-engineered as possible**, using log transforms, additional regressors (SPY, VIX, volume), and **rolling evaluation** to better mimic real-world deployment.
-  - log transforms,
-  - additional regressors (SPY, VIX, volume),
-  - rolling evaluation to mimic realistic deployment.

-In future work, NeuralProphet would be a natural candidate model that combines the strengths of both versions.
+NeuralProphet is a natural candidate for future work that could combine the interpretability of Prophet with the flexibility of LSTMs.

 ---

 ## 6. How the Literature Informed Both Versions

+From the literature, we adopted several guiding principles:

-- From **classical forecasting literature**, we took:
+- From **classical forecasting** (Hyndman & Athanasopoulos, 2018):
-  - The importance of **naïve benchmarks** and **proper train/test splitting**.
+  - always include **naïve benchmarks** and proper **time-ordered train/test splits**;
-  - The idea of modeling trend/seasonality explicitly.:contentReference[oaicite:7]{index=7}
+  - think in terms of trend/seasonality rather than pure black-box fitting.

-- From the **Prophet paper**, we took:
+- From the **Prophet** work (Taylor & Letham, 2018; Prophet documentation):
-  - Use of **changepoints**, **holiday events**, and **extra regressors**.
-  - Focus on **interpretable components**, not just accuracy.:contentReference[oaicite:8]{index=8}
+  - use **changepoints**, holiday effects, and extra regressors to encode domain knowledge;
+  - value **interpretability** (trend and component plots) alongside accuracy.

-- From **LSTM stock forecasting work**, we took:
+- From **LSTM stock-forecasting studies** (Fischer & Krauss, 2018 and others):
-  - The motivation to try sequence models on NVDA.
+  - recognize the potential of deep sequence models,
-  - Awareness of the risk of overfitting and the need for robust evaluation.:contentReference[oaicite:9]{index=9}
+  - but also the risk of overfitting and the need for robust evaluation protocols.

-**v1** can be seen as “broad exploration”: naïve vs Prophet vs LSTM, showing how a deep model can fit NVDA extremely well on a single split while Prophet struggles without careful engineering.

-**v2** is the “tightened” version: it focuses on Prophet and preprocessing, builds a cleaner pipeline with exogenous regressors and rolling evaluation, and sticks closer to the course’s emphasis on interpretable models and method comparison.
+Put together, **v1** is a broad exploration—naïve vs. Prophet vs. LSTM—showing how a deep model can fit NVDA extremely well on a single split while Prophet struggles without careful engineering. **v2** tightens the design: it emphasizes Prophet and preprocessing, builds a cleaner pipeline with exogenous regressors and rolling evaluation, and stays closer to the course’s emphasis on interpretable models and method comparison.

+---

+## References

+- Fischer, T., & Krauss, C. (2018).
+Deep learning with long short-term memory networks for financial market predictions. *European Journal of Operational Research, 270*(2), 654–669.
+- Hyndman, R. J., & Athanasopoulos, G. (2018). *Forecasting: Principles and Practice* (2nd ed.).
+OTexts.
+- Taylor, S. J., & Letham, B. (2018).
+Forecasting at scale. *The American Statistician, 72*(1), 37–45.
+- Triebe, O., Hewamalage, H., Pilyugina, P., Laptev, N., Bergmeir, C., & Rajagopal, R. (2021).
+NeuralProphet: Explainable forecasting at scale. *arXiv preprint* arXiv:2111.15397.
+- Meta Open Source. *Prophet: Forecasting at scale* — official documentation.